gvwilson/sensibleadventures/coriandel/coriandel.md

 snapping at him with the other in the same motion.
 The Karabandi knocked the second claw sideways, dropping his useless dagger to grip his sword two-handed.

-My mother's-side cousin jabbed his spear in between two of the bonescuttle's legs.
+My mother's-side cousin jabbed his spear in between two of the *iyemnelili*'s legs.
 Its tail whipped across his face, cutting him open from temple to jaw.

 I fell on it with a scream.
 My full weight was behind my thrust, but my spear